If you want to have a solid impact on others, you better leverage your team!

-I am also gifted with a husband who is a 4/6 in Human Design.
-This means he is a role model in how to influence his network (i.e., people close to him).
+I am also gifted with a husband who is a 4/6, according to his Human Design.

-My husband being a 4/6 is also annoying to my ego.
-Because, when I get off the phone with someone, he can't help but ask me questions that he clearly did not hear me ask the other person.
-Questions such as: how are they, what are they doing, etc.
+When I get off the phone with someone, he never fails to ask me questions that he clearly did not hear me ask.
+Questions like: how are they, what are they doing, etc.

-Naturally, I am not well liked, nor can I influence my family with my opinion.
-Its tit-for-tat, I don't remember to ask how they are, so they don't bother to listen to what I have to say.
-Sigh.
+I don't remember to ask how they are, so they don't bother to listen to what I have to say.

-The 5/2, like my daughter, is a natural with the general public.
-The 2/4 is a natural with our network.
-And if we simply allow them to play their natural roles, then I can play mine, which is to write and build a solid foundation for our magazine.
-A perfect job for a 1/3.
+The 5/2, like my daughter, is a natural with the general public, and the 2/4 is a natural with her network.
+If we simply allow each other to play our roles, then I can play mine, which is to write and build a solid foundation for our magazine.
+The perfect job for a 1/3.

 Photo borrowed from WallQuotes.

-So, put your ego aside, see the gifts in others, collaborate, know you don't have to be everything, and leverage your team.
+Time to put our egos aside, see the gifts in others, collaborate knowing we don't have to be everything, and leverage our team!